irenebernardi/GSoC-2023/documenting_issues/A1 'cfg.py' description.md

 - time step size is represented by ‘dt’
 - time step is set to 0.05 ms
 - the smaller the time step, the more accurate is the ability of the simulation to capture changes over time.
-Questo però a discapito del computational load
+This however is at the expense of computational load
 - **`cfg.dt`** to 0.05 means that the simulation will look at variations in the network every 0.05 milliseconds.

 `cfg.verbose = 0`